Color Reduction with Isolation

 There are three isolation filters:

-- Color Isolation: analyzes the colors of the image and highlights the figure of the chosen color.
+- Isolate Color: analyzes the colors of the image and highlights the figure of the chosen color.

 - Isolate brightness: analyzes the colors of the image and highlights the figure in which the brightness corresponds to the chosen value.